AMC AMX III: Original vehicles

 In February 1969, Diomante began building the AMX/3 vehicles.
-Exactly how many cars were created, and which of them are to be regarded as original vehicles, has not been fully clarified.
+How many cars were built and which are to be regarded as original vehicles has yet to be fully clarified.

-In 1971, Giotto Bizzarrini spoke of three AMX/3s being completed and two other cars almost finished at the time of AMC's withdrawal.
-He did not mention any other cars or chassis.
-Deviating from this, most sources today assume not five, but six original AMX/3s, to which a number of younger cars, inconsistently estimated in detail, were added.
+In 1971, Giotto Bizzarrini spoke of three AMX/3s being completed and two other cars almost finished at AMC's withdrawal.
+He did not mention any other vehicles or chassis.
+Deviating from this, most sources today assume not five, but six original AMX/3s, to which several younger cars, inconsistently estimated in detail, were added.
 This is based on the assumption that by the time AMC withdrew in the spring of 1970, Diomante had largely completed a tranche of five cars - including three road-ready prototypes - and had begun building five more chassis.
-Of the second tranche, at least one more car was completed shortly afterwards.
-Furthermore, at least three other cars are associated with the AMX/3, which are allegedly also based on the original chassis.
+Of the second tranche, at least one more car was completed shortly afterward.
+Furthermore, at least three other cars are associated with the AMX/3, allegedly based on the original chassis.
 These cars are not consistently recognized in the literature as original AMX/3.
 Another question is whether new chassis were still being produced after 1970.

 The following vehicles can be distinguished:

 Six originals

 No. 1: First prototype

-The first prototype AMX/3, originally painted light green, was built in the spring of 1969.
+The first prototype AMX/3, originally painted light green, was built in spring 1969.
 The car has no chassis number.
-Diomante still manufactured its essential parts in Livorno from March 1969, though Diomante's mechanics did not complete it until June 1969 at BMW in Munich.
-With it, BMW carried out a test programme that lasted from June to at least September 1969.
-At the end of 1969, the car went back to Diomante, where it was stored in incomplete condition (possibly as a parts donor for other AMX/3s) for a few years.
-Around 1973, AMC took over the chassis without gearbox and engine and imported it to the United States.
-There it passed through several collectors' hands; restoration of the now yellow-painted car began after another change of ownership in late 2019.
-It is currently owned by a Michigan resident, and was shown at the 2019 Muscle Car and Corvette Nationals show in Chicago, Illinois (where it won several awards).
+Diomante manufactured its essential parts in Livorno from March 1969, though Diomante's mechanics did not complete it until June 1969 at BMW in Munich.
+After that, not the first and the second, but the third and the fifth cars were delivered to BMW for testing.
+With it, BMW carried out a test program from June to at least September 1969.
+At the end of 1969, the car returned to Diomante, where it was stored in incomplete condition (possibly as a parts donor for other AMX/3s) for a few years.
+Around 1973, AMC took over the chassis without a gearbox and engine and imported it to the United States.
+There, it passed through several collectors' hands; restoration of the now yellow-painted car began after another change of ownership in late 2019.
+It is currently owned by a Michigan resident and was shown at the 2019 Muscle Car and Corvette Nationals show in Chicago, Illinois (where it won several awards).